ciaraosull/project-3-mastermind/README.md

     As this will accept anything but nothing entered, the enter key was pressed to ensure error caught and handled appropriately.

     *   Player Choice:
-    To test captital and small R and P were typed in and also other random inputs such as spaces, other letters, words or numbers to ensure error caught and handled appropriately.
+    To test capital and small R and P were typed in and also other random inputs such as spaces, other letters, words or numbers to ensure error caught and handled appropriately.

     *   Player Guess:
     As this will only accept 4 numbers between 1-10 separated by a space, many other combinations of input were tested.
 For example, more or less numbers were entered, numbers less than 1 or greater than 10 were entered.
 Numbers without spaces or extra spaces and also random special characters and no entry at all were all tested to ensure errors caught and handled appropriately.